Using Advanced GD&T Techniques | Design for Inspection, Part 4

 For complex parts, we can create an orthogonal coordinate system based off of the datums by using basic dimensions.

-A helpful illustration of this is found in Dimensioning and Tolerancing, ASME Y14.5-2009, on page 52, which shows how to build an XYZ coordinate system for a non-orthogonal part based off of datums ABC.
+A helpful illustration of this is found in Dimensioning and Tolerancing, ASME Y14.5-2009, on page 52.
+It shows how to build an XYZ coordinate system for a non-orthogonal part based off of datums ABC.

 Once we define the XYZ coordinate system based on datums ABC, we can use this same methodology to create other views and transformations.
 For example, we might want to rotate a coordinate system to show the draft direction or some other consideration.

-With complex parts, there is often more than one component that interacts with the part.
-The designer can choose to create multiple coordinate systems based on datum surfaces that interact with each of the components.
+With complex parts, more than one component often interacts with the part.
+The designer can choose to create multiple coordinate systems based on datum surfaces that interact with each component.

 By adding a local datums and coordinate system, we reduce the tolerance between features since only the features that interact with a component are related to a single coordinate system.